bmaunde/guidelines/Guidelines/REST API Guidelines.md

     /orders?q=123

- This implies that the string "123" will be searched for across the attrbutes of the Order resource and matching results will be returned.
+ This implies that the string "123" will be searched for across the attributes of the Order resource and matching results will be returned.

 #### Filtering
 Filtering is also essential when clients want a specific set of results that have a particular attribute or set of attributes.